MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

   If the Azure SQL Managed Instance virtual network is different from the SCOM Managed Instance (preview) virtual network:

-  - Create an inbound NSG rule on the Azure SQL Managed Instance subnet to allow traffic from the SCOM Managed Instance subnet to port 3342 on SQL Managed Instance subnet.
+  - Create an inbound NSG rule on the Azure SQL Managed Instance subnet to allow traffic from the SCOM Managed Instance subnet to port 3342 and 1433 on SQL Managed Instance subnet.
 For more information, see [Configure a public endpoint in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/public-endpoint-configure?view=azuresql&preserve-view=true).
   - Peer your Azure SQL Managed Instance virtual network with the one in which SCOM Managed Instance (preview) is present.

 For the rest of the settings on the other tabs, you can leave them as default or change them according to your requirements.